Understanding Wallet-as-a-Service

 Comparing Wallet-as-a-Service and Third-Party Custodians

 WaaS enables users to access different types of web3 wallets.
 Many exchanges act as third party custodians that control users’ private keys.
 Those who utilize DeFi and NFT platforms prefer non-custodial wallets.
 Such clients value their privacy and want to maintain full autonomy.
-WaaS providers typically offer such products:
+WaaS providers typically offer such products:- MPC wallet as a service: Using cryptography methods, a secret key is split into multiple parts stored by different parties.

 - Smart wallets: Controlled via smart contracts, they facilitate asset recovery and enable users to program transactions, making them fully automated.
 As there is no need to rely on keys or seed phrases, such products are entirely safe.